sergueik/springboot_study/basic-parallel-filechunk/README.md

 The film is saying:

   * I told you this is performance.
   * I told you deception is happening.
   * and you still emotionally bought it.

+The alcohol / AI parallel highlights structural human vulnerabilities: knowledge alone isn’t enough to prevent harm.
+Just like nicotine or alcohol:

+  * Long lag between knowledge and behavior change:
+  + Smoking took decades to centuries to decline substantially in Western countries, even after scientific proof of harm.

+* Humans are bad at resisting gradual, habitual, socially reinforced behaviors, even when the cost is clear.

+AI overreliance could follow a similar path:

+People know the risks (skill erosion, cognitive atrophy, overtrust).

+Social, economic, or workplace pressures push usage upward anyway.

+Partial mitigation is psychologically powerful but insufficient

+Like the “one day sober” in Moscow-Petushki, small successes are meaningful but don’t guarantee long-term safety. in fact those small successes are meaningful for the individual “achiever,” only but they don’t guarantee long-term safety and cannot impress or reassure anyone else.

 As Tarantino says:
 * you have been just warned — what are you looking at? what do you expect to see?*